- A new physician guideline recommends using probiotics for only a limited number of gastrointestinal (GI) conditions.

 While probiotics are generally safe, as living bacteria they can cause harm in some circumstances, especially in people with compromised immune systems.
 Anyone with a health condition should talk to their doctor before taking probiotics.

-Some people use probiotics to improve their gut health, but research also shows that diet can modify the composition of the gut microbiome.
+Some people use probiotics to improve their gut health, but

 In particular, low-fat, high-fiber diets can have a beneficial effect, not just on the microbiome but also on your overall health — two aspects of your body that are intimately connected.